bonitasoft/bonita-doc/md/performance-tuning.md

 It is now possible to track the duration of actions in a connector using a new time tracker.
 The tracker service tracks several connector lifecycle operations, and produces a CSV file.
 This service can impact performance so is disabled by default.
-It is configured in _`bonita_home`_ by editing `/engine-server/conf/tenants/tenant-template/bonita-tenant-community-custom.properties` and `/engine-server/conf/tenants/tenant-template/bonita-tenants-custom.xml`.
+It is configured by editing `bonita-tenant-community-custom.properties` and `bonita-tenants-custom.xml`.
 To activate connector time tracking:

 1. Change the value of `startFlushThread` from `false` to `true`.